fieldtrip/website/faq/source/sensors_definition.md

 ## The definition of MEG sensors

 The gradiometer definition generally consists of multiple coils per channel, e.g., two coils for a 1st order axial gradiometer, in which the orientations of the bottom and top coil are opposite.
 Each coil is described separately and a `grad.tra` matrix is used to define how the forward computed magnetic field is combined over the coils to generate the MEG gradient of each channel.
-The gradiometer definition consists of the following fields as of September 23, 201
+The gradiometer definition consists of the following fields.

     grad.coilpos   = Mx3 matrix with the position of each coil grad.coilori   = Mx3 matrix with the orientation of each coil